 Fentanyl has a risk for abuse and addiction, which can lead to overdose and death.
 Fentanyl may also cause severe, possibly fatal, breathing problems.
 Do not use this product unless you have been regularly taking moderate to large amounts of opioid pain medication.
 Otherwise, it may cause overdose (even death).
 To lower your risk, your doctor should have you use the smallest dose of fentanyl that works, and use it for the shortest possible time.
 See also How to Use section for more information about addiction.

 The risk for severe breathing problems is higher when you start this medication and after a dose increase, or if you use the wrong dose/strength.
 Using this medication with alcohol or other drugs that can cause drowsiness or breathing problems may cause very serious side effects, including death.
 Be sure you know how to use fentanyl and what other drugs you should avoid using with it.
 See also Drug Interactions section.
 Get medical help right away if any of these very serious side effects occur: slow/shallow breathing, unusual lightheadedness, severe drowsiness/dizziness, difficulty waking up.

 Carefully follow the specific directions for using fentanyl sublingual spray.
 Different forms of fentanyl (including lozenges, buccal tablets, patches) do not have the same effects at equal strengths and should not be substituted for each other.
-Tell your doctor or pharmacist of all medications that you use, especially of drugs that might affect breathing or that can affect how fentanyl works (see also Drug Interactions section).
+Tell your doctor or pharmacist of all medications that you use, especially of drugs that might affect breathing or that can affect how fentanyl works.
 Do not start, stop, or change the dosage of any medicines you are using without your doctor's approval.